Mik01ajK/UK-Location-Finder/README.md

    - Fixed the mistake and commited properly
    - Practiced using git reset --hard on a seperate file to discard any unwanted changes, this cannot be seen within the commit history

  **4. Pull request**
   - Edited the readMe files to then be able pull the the changes into the main.
   - Then did a pull rebase which was difficult by making local changes through the console to the demo.txt file and also remote changes via github to the same file.
   - I then committed the changes and merged any changes that where clashing to then finally rebase the commit to the top of the commit chain, keeping it clean.

  **5. Stashing**
   - Learning how to stash uncomitted work for later
   - I stashed a change in my code so i could pull the most recent updates into the file.
   - After the pull I restored the stash and committed the work before merging the branch to the main.

+ **6. History & Recovery**
+  - Removing a file using rm, I removed demo.txt
+  - Then checked history using reflog.
+  - Using the recent commit hash I brought back the demo.txt file and committed it.